robsable/amazon-bedrock-genai-streamlit/README.md

 ## Install

-Follow these steps to install and run this project.
+Follow these steps to install and run this project on AWS using the AWS Cloud9 cloud-based integrated development environment (IDE).

 ### Cloud9 Setup

-1. Create a new AWS [Cloud9](https://console.aws.amazon.com/cloud9control/home#/create) environment.
+1. Create a new [Cloud9](https://console.aws.amazon.com/cloud9control/home#/create) environment.

    - Name: ```gen-ai-demo```
    - EC2 Instance: ```m5.large``` (recommended)